cylc/cylc-admin/docs/proposal-spawn-on-d.md

 tasks that are ready to run; and similarly it could separately keep track of who finished.

-However the same information has to be tracked and housekept either way, and using task proxies is simpler - at least with current Cylc internals.
-Prerequisites are associated with particular tasks after all, and task proxies already know how to track and evaluate their own prerequisites.
-The cost of keeping a few whole tasks a little longer than strictly necessary is very low.
+However the same information has to be tracked and housekept either way (and associated with the abstract tasks that they belong to) and using task proxies is much simpler with current Cylc internals: prerequisites are associated with particular tasks after all, and task proxies already know how to track and evaluate their own prerequisites.
+Also, the cost of keeping a few whole tasks a little longer than strictly necessary is very low.
 And having these tasks in the pool makes it easy to expose what is going on to users (otherwise prerequisite data has to be sent to the UIS and connected to the right abstract tasks there).

 ### Spawning tasks with no parents